-Determining what you can, and should pack when travelling to Australia is an important component of pre-planning.
+Determining what you can, and should be packing when you are travelling to Australia is an important component of pre-planning.

 Let’s talk about what to bring on your journey.